+Have you ever wanted to pull your hair in frustration?
+Have you ever seen your little one doing it?
 Among various other weird habits that babies develop, one is hair pulling.
-Yes, your little one may develop this habit but there is no need to panic because he may pull his hair or someone else’s hair because of many possible reasons.
+Yes, your little one may develop this habit, but there is no need to panic because he may pull his hair or someone else’s hair because of many possible reasons.
 However, it is important that you help your baby to get rid of this habit.
-This article discusses, why babies pull hair and what can you do to stop your baby from doing so.
+The following post discusses why babies pull hair and what you can do to stop your baby from doing so.

 Why Do Babies Pull Hair?

 It is normal for babies to pull their hair.
 Some babies may outgrow this habit in time, while others may not.
 This is when you, the parent, will have to step in to help your baby get rid of the habit.
 Generally, a baby may pull his hair to grab his parent’s attention, but he may pull his own hair if he is tired, sleepy, or irritable.
 Whatever the reason, the habit of scratching the head and pulling hair in a baby is pretty daunting for the parents.
 So, if you are wondering why your baby pulls his or her hair while eating, sleeping, feeding, or doing other such activities, then it could be from grabbing your attention to becoming self-aware of his body and surroundings and persistently exploring it.
 It can also be characterised as an exploration of cause and effect.
 Let’s take an example: when a baby watches himself in the mirror, he may try to touch his nose or tug at his hair to explore.

 Some may pull their hair when they are overstimulated, frustrated or when experiencing tantrums.
 You may commonly find this in toddlers tantrums when they scream, cry, and pull their or others hair.